danielaparker/jsoncons/README.md

 Release 0.90
 ------------

-This release should be fully backwards compatible with 0.83. `json::an_object` and `json::an_array` have been dropped from the json documentation as they are no longer needed, but they're still there.
+This release should be fully backwards compatible with 0.83.

 Includes performance enhancements to json_reader and json_deserializer